JStaRFilms/AutoMosaicSlideShow/docs/escalation_report.md

 **Attention: Senior AI Orchestrator**

 You have received this Escalation Handoff Report.
-The local agent has stabilized the build (errors are gone) but failed to replicate the **visual fidelity** of the Editor Preview in the exported video.
+A local agent has failed to solve this problem.

 **Your Directive:**
-1.  **Analyze the Failure:** Review the Tailwind CSS integration with Remotion.
-    -   Is `remotion.config.ts` correctly set up to handle PostCSS/Tailwind?
-    -   Why does `import "./app/globals.css"` not seemingly fix the layout issues?
-    -   Is there a version mismatch or a specific Remotion + Next.js + Tailwind configuration requirement we are missing?
+1.  **Analyze the Failure:** Focus on the `groupImagesIntoSlides` function.
+It likely pushes identical image references into the array for recycling.
+When React renders this list, duplicate identities/references might be causing rendering issues (blanks).
 2.  **Formulate a New Plan:**
-    -   Likely need to add `enableTailwind: true` (or similar) to `remotion.config.ts` if using the Remotion Webpack override helper, OR ensure PostCSS loader is correctly configured.
-    -   Verify the path alias `j` vs `@` or other subtle webpack issues.
-3.  **Execute:** Implement the correct Tailwind configuration for Remotion CLI to ensure grids and layouts render exactly as they do in the Next.js app.
+    -   **Fix Recycling:** Modify the padding logic to deep-clone the image object and assign a *new specific ID* (e.g., `recycled-uuid`).
+    -   **Fix Rows:** Double check `minmax` usage in CSS grid.
+3.  **Execute:** Implement these fixes immediately.

 **Begin your analysis now.**